 Specify:

-The VF/EA FMS/Support Broker entity will operate in accordance with §3504 of the Internal Revenue Code and Rev. Proc.
+The VF/EA FMS/Support Broker entity operates in accordance with 26 U.S.C. §3504 and Rev. Proc.
 70-6, as modified by REG-137036-08 and Rev. Proc.
 2013-39, as well as applicable federal and District labor, citizenship and immigration, and workers’ compensation requirements.
-In addition, the entity will offer the following FMS:
+The entity offers the following FMS:

-• Obtaining federal and District approval to perform as a VF/EA (e.g., filing and submission of IRS Forms 2678, and 8821, and DC powers of attorney for income tax and unemployment tax filing and payments);
+• Obtaining federal and District approval to perform as a VF/EA (e.g., filing and submission of IRS Forms 2678 and 8821, and DC powers of attorney for income tax and unemployment tax filing and payments);

 • Preparing and maintaining a DC-specific VF/EA FMS-Support Broker Policies and Procedures Manual that includes written policies, procedures and internal controls for all VF/EA FMS and Support Broker tasks and updating it as needed and at least annually;